Ryan Howard (The Office)

 Ryan Bailey Howard is a fictional character in the American television series The Office.
 He is portrayed by B. J. Novak.
 Novak also served as a writer, director, and executive producer for the show.
 He is based on the character Ricky Howard from the original British version of The Office, as well as Neil Godwin during the fourth season.
 He is one of the main characters in seasons 1-8 and is a guest character in season 9.
-The name is a tribute to the Philadelphia Phillies' starting first baseman during the series' first run.
+The name is a tribute to the Philadelphia Phillies' starting first baseman during the series' first run, who played for the Triple-A Scranton/Wilkes-Barre Red Barons in 2004.